 Taco Bell defines “vegan” as recipes that contain no animal ingredients.
 It’s important to note, however, that in some restaurants we use the same frying oil to prepare menu items that may or may not contain animal ingredients.
 Also, we cannot guarantee that cross-contact with meat products will not occur.
 Neither Taco Bell, our employees, nor our franchisees assume any responsibility for such cross-contact.

 Cross-Contamination is always going to be a concern at restaurants that are not 100% vegan or don’t have a section of the kitchen for its animal-free menu.
 We do our best to learn the cooking method at the over 215 chain restaurant guides and make notations where there is cross-contamination.
 However, if you’re willing to eat out at fast food locations, you’re pretty aware that issues like this are going to exist.

 When it comes to Taco Bell, though, we can’t help but wonder – what other non-vegan items are being fried?

 Other than a fried chicken shell that Taco Bell served for a little while (which from what we can tell is no longer available) there are no other meat products from what we can tell that would be fried at Taco Bell.

-With all that being said, the Nacho Fries at Taco Bell do appear to be vegan!
-So if you like to indulge in some “not-so-healthy” vegan fast food from time to time, go ahead and grab you some Nacho Fries!
+With all that being said, we are happy to pass along that Nacho Fries at Taco Bell are vegan!
+So if you like to indulge in some “not-so-healthy” vegan fast food from time to time, go ahead and grab yourself some Nacho Fries!
 Just have them hold the cheese sauce.

 As a final note, they’re pretty good.
 I can honestly see why the cheese sauce would put them over the top, but I still enjoyed them.